slackapi/java-slack-sdk/docs/guides/app-distribution.md

   * Append `client_id`, `scope`, `user_scope` (only for v2), and `state` to the URL
 * Provide an endpoint to handle user redirection from Slack
   * Make sure if the `state` parameter is valid
-  * Complete the installation by calling [oauth.v2.access](https://api.slack.com/methods/oauth.v2.access) (or [oauth.access](https://api.slack.com/methods/oauth.access)) method and store the acquired tokens
+  * Complete the installation by calling [oauth.v2.access](https://api.slack.com/methods/oauth.v2.access) (or [oauth.access](https://api.slack.com/methods/oauth.access) if you maintain legacy OAuth apps) method and store the acquired tokens
 * Provide the endpoints to navigate installers for the completion/cancellation of the installation flow
   * The URLs are usually somewhere else but Bolt has simple functionality to serve them